Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Evaluation

 Given that $\mathbb{E}\left[Y_{ij}\tilde{\bA}_{i}\mid \bX_i\right]$ is unknown, we replace it with the single realized observation $(Y_{ij},\tilde{\bA}_{i})$ in Equation~\eqref{equ:PI:oracle:estor}, resulting in the following estimator,

 The unbiasedness of this estimator is immediate:

 Therefore, the linearity of expectation implies the following unbiased estimator of $V(\pi)$:

 where $\tilde{\pi}(\bX_i):=(1,\pi(\bX_{i1}),\ldots,\pi(\bX_{iM_i}))^\top$ is a binary treatment assignment vector under a given policy $\pi$.
-Finally, substituting Equation~\eqref{equ:inverse:matrix} into Equation~\eqref{equ:PI:final:estimator} yields our estimator $\widehat{V}^{\text{addIPW}}(\pi)$ given in Equation~\eqref{equ:Vhat:addIPW}.
+Finally, substituting Equation~\eqref{equ:inverse:matrix} into Equation~\eqref{equ:PI:final:estimator} yields our estimator $\widehat{V}^{\addIPW}(\pi)$ given in Equation~\eqref{equ:Vhat:addIPW}.

-Equation~\eqref{equ:PI:final:estimator} shows that the proposed estimator can also be written as a weighted average of individual outcomes based on the individual-level inverse propensity scores.
-This contrasts with the standard IPW estimator given in Equation~\eqref{equ:Vhat:fullIPW} that equals a weighted average of cluster-level mean outcome using the cluster-level inverse propensity scores.
-This difference explains why the variance of the proposed estimator is much smaller than that of the standard IPW estimator.
+Equation~\eqref{equ:PI:final:estimator} shows that the \addIPW{} estimator can also be written as a weighted average of individual outcomes based on the inverse of {\it individual-level} propensity scores.
+Importantly, the proposed estimator utilizes the data from a cluster whose realized treatment assignment does not agree with the policy.
+This contrasts with the IPW estimator given in Equation~\eqref{equ:Vhat:fullIPW} that equals a weighted average of cluster-level mean outcome using the inverse of {\it cluster-level} propensity scores, dropping any cluster whose realized treatment assignment does not match with the policy under consideration.
+This difference explains why the variance of the \addIPW{} estimator is much smaller than that of the IPW estimator.
 As demonstrated in Section~\ref{sec:regretbound}, this efficiency gain in policy evaluation leads to a better performance of policy learning.

-The proposed estimator is derived by considering the unit-specific least squares regression of outcome on a treatment vector.
-A similar technique has used in the previous literature for off-policy evaluation for online recommendation systems \citep{swaminathan2017off}, the estimation of total treatment effect in a design-based single network interference setting \citep{cortez2022exploiting}, and the estimation of average total treatment effect in bipartite network experiments \citep{harshaw2023design}.
-In Section~\ref{sec:extension:obs}, we provide an additional justification of the proposed estimator by establishing its relation to the efficient semiparametric estimator under Assumption~\ref{ass:additive}.
+The \addIPW{} estimator is derived by considering the unit-specific least squares regression of outcome on a treatment vector.
+However, rather than explicitly fitting the outcome model for estimation, it modifies the weights of the IPW estimator such that it is consistent with the semiparametric outcome model.
+A similar technique has been used in the previous literature for off-policy evaluation for online recommendation systems \citep{swaminathan2017off}, the estimation of total treatment effect in a design-based single network interference setting \citep{cortez2022exploiting}, and the estimation of average total treatment effect in bipartite network experiments \citep{harshaw2023design}.
+In Section~\ref{sec:extension:obs}, we provide an additional justification of the \addIPW{} estimator by establishing its relation to the efficient semiparametric estimator under Assumption~\ref{ass:additive}.